 A particular focus for the religious side of the festivities is placed on the Christ Pantocrator, an image of Jesus which is the Duomo’s centrepiece.
 This specific image is widely known for its eastern connotations – it is much more frequent in Judaism than in Roman Catholicism – which serves as a note to the region’s distinctly Arabic heritage.
 The festival is opened, usually on 2nd August, by the raising of a flag with this image, which remains above the cathedral until the end of the festivities.

 Visiting Cefalù during the Festival of San Salvatore

-This is one of the town’s most popular events, held during the first week of August, and packs in huge crowds, especially on the final day.
+The Festival is one of the town’s most popular events, held during the first week of August, and brings in huge crowds, especially on the final day.
 Mixing sacred worship with good old-fashioned fun for all ages, there are a host of different events that take place during the festival every year.

-San Salvatore is heralded during the Festival in a grand procession, where crowds line the streets and even the church bells ring out proudly in his honour.
-Among the other events helping to celebrate this lively festival are a number of concerts, firework displays and food stalls.
-A popular dish associated with the festival is Pasta a Taianu, which is made with meat, tomatoes, aubergines and pecorino cheese, and is not to be missed!
+San Salvatore is heralded during the Festival in a grand procession, where crowds line the streets, and the church bells ring out proudly in his honour.
+Alongside the traditional and solemn religious processions that take place to remember the patron saint, the festival adds plenty of lively events, including concerts, firework displays and food stalls.
+A favourite dish associated with the festival is Pasta a Taianu, which is made with meat, tomatoes, aubergines and pecorino cheese and is not to be missed!

 The largest and most popular event, however, takes place on the final day.
-Crowds pile into the town’s harbour to watch the unique ‘ntinna a mari (sea antenna) competition.
-The competition involves a pole or beam sticking out horizontally from the edge of the pier, with a flag hanging at its end.
-Several plucky people take part in this competition, doing their best to reach the flag, but if they fail, they end up falling to the water below.
+Crowds pile into the town’s harbour to watch the unique ‘ntinna a mari’ (sea antenna) competition.
+This traditional event involves a slick pole or beam sticking out horizontally from the edge of the pier, with a flag hanging at its end that challengers must attempt to grab.
+Several brave people, often local sailors, take part in this test of balance, doing their best to reach the flag but often slipping into the crisp waters below.